HPInc/cloud_deployment_scripts/docs/gcp/README.md

 When enabled, Ops Agent will be installed and configured on each instance to upload and stream logs that can be used for troubleshooting.
 Please visit the [Troubleshooting](/docs/troubleshooting.md) page for a list of logs that would upload to Cloud Logging.
 The selected logs can be found in `Logs Explorer` in the Cloud Logging navigation pane.

+Note that a new user-defined log bucket is created for each deployment.
+To view logs in the `Logs Explorer`, user needs to have the `roles/logging.viewAccessor` role.
+When deploying for the first time, user might need to refine the scope of the log in the `Logs Explorer` page.
+To do so, follow the steps below.
+1. Navigate to the `Logs Explorer` page and click `Refine scope` at the top of the page
+2. Select `Scope by storage`
+3. Select the `_AllLogs` view of the user-defined log bucket (bucket name should be similar to `PREFIX-logging-bucket`)
+4. Click Apply

 #### GCP Cloud Monitoring

 When enabled, Terraform will create log-based metrics, one overall dashboard for the deployment, one dashboard for each Anyware Connector, and one dashboard for each workstation.
 Each log-based metric contains queries that fetch the log messages and data from the log file that were uploaded to Cloud Logging.
 The log-based metrics are used in widgets of dashboards to identify how the log messages and data are shown in the graph or table.
 The dashboards can be found in `Dashboard` in the Cloud Monitoring navigation pane.